 "Damn, Ryo, what happened?
 What's wrong?
 It looked like you were in pain!"

 "So he's finally out of it?"
 Shu asked from nearby.
-Ryo turned his head and spotted the heavyset, blue-haired youth standing nearby with his arms crossed.
+Ryo turned his head and spotted the heavyset, dark blue-haired youth standing nearby with his arms crossed.
 "Jeez, you had us worried.
 Scared the living daylights out of Shin!"

 "Oh, like you weren't startled!"